dbus2/zbus/book/src/connection.md

 (to communicate with services such as [NetworkManager], [BlueZ] or [PID1]), use `Connection::system()`.

-Moreover, it also implements [`futures::sink::Sink`] and can be converted to a [`MessageStream`] that implements [`futures::stream::Stream`], which can be used to conveniently send and receive messages, for the times when low-level API is more appropriate for your use case.
+Moreover, it can be converted to a [`MessageStream`] that implements [`futures::stream::Stream`], which can be used to conveniently receive messages, for the times when low-level API is more appropriate for your use case.

 **Note:** it is common for a D-Bus library to provide a "shared" connection to a bus for a process: all `session()` share the same underlying connection for example.
 At the time of this writing,